depressed-pho/natural-mystic-shaders/README.md

 # Natural Mystic Shaders

-**Natural Mystic** is a shader pack for Minecraft Bedrock aiming to be as realistic as possible.
+**Natural Mystic Shaders** is a shader pack for Minecraft Bedrock aiming to be as realistic as possible.

 ![](./img/day.jpg)
 ![](./img/night.jpg)